Elliptic minuscule pairs and splitting abelian varieties: Introduction : why elliptic minuscule pairs

-We owe much to M.Aschbacher for answering questions of Y.Z.
-We thank J.Achter for kind correspondences.
-We thank especially C.Chai and S.Lu for their critical reading of the manuscript and providing comprehensive advice on writings.
+\emph{Acknowledgement ---} We owe much to M. Aschbacher for answering questions of Ying Zong.
+We thank J. Achter for kind correspondences.
+We thank especially C. Chai and S. Lu for their critical reading of the manuscript and providing comprehensive advice on writings.